-All of them, as usual, are unique pieces, representing nature perfectly.
-There is a pair of earrings featuring orchids ones of my favourite flowers.
-They are totally made out of titanium so they are super light.
+There are a pair of earrings featuring orchids; one of my favourite flowers.
+They are totally made out of titanium so are super light and representing nature perfectly.

 Then going back to the animal world, we have a little seal ring.
 It’s fully set with diamonds.
 Then we have a dolphin with a Paraiba and a beautiful watch with emeralds and diamonds in a flower shape.